Take a Few Steps toward Living Longer and Stronger!

-Part 4 of 5: Brain Degeneration and Obesity
+In this Part 4 of 5: Obesity and Brain Degeneration.

-This is one part of a five-part series about the many chronic and debilitating health issues connected to obesity.
+In part 4 part of a 5 part series about the many chronic and debilitating health issues connected to obesity, the obesity and brain degeneration connection is explored.
 Please scroll to the bottom of this post for the list (and links) to the other posts in this series.

 Well, add fat cells to the mix of threats to the brain.
 Apparently fat cells don’t like brain cells, because the more of the first kind you have, the fewer the second variety hang around.